nats-io/nats-architecture-and-design/adr/ADR-8.md

 	// Purge removes all data for a key including history, leaving 1 historical entry being the purge Purge(key string) error

+	// Completely remove all keys that are in the deleted or purged state, leaving no entries behind for those keys.
+	PurgeDeletes() error

 	// Destroy removes the entire bucket and all data, KV cannot be used after Destroy() error